tamariam/Kiddie-Corner/README.md

   - more products: This button allows you to return to the main products page for further browsing.
   - Add to Bag: Clicking this button adds the product to your shopping bag or cart.
   - Add to Favorites: This button allows you to add the product to your favorites or wishlist.
-- Quantity Selection: A dropdown or form is provided to select the desired quantity of the product.
+- Quantity Selection: A dropdown form is provided to select the desired quantity of the product.

 ![product-in-stock](/docs/features/product-details-in-stock.png)

 <details>
   <summary>Product-details-Mobile (click to expand)</summary>